zpl-zak/jai_wgpu_native/readme.md

 Into `modules/SDL/SDL_render.jai` after line 100.

-You will also need the newest SDL2 dylib the one shipped with the Jai compiler is older (as of 28.2.2023).
+You will also need the newest SDL2 dylib the one shipped with the Jai compiler is too old (as of 28.2.2023).